Nonsingular black hole models

 A nonsingular black hole model is a mathematical theory of black holes that avoids certain theoretical problems with the standard black hole model, including information loss and the unobservable nature of the black hole event horizon.

 Avoiding paradoxes in the standard black hole model

 For a black hole to physically exist as a solution to Einstein's equation, it must form an event horizon in finite time relative to outside observers.
 This requires an accurate theory of black hole formation, of which several have been proposed.
 In 2007, Shuan Nan Zhang of Tsinghua University proposed a model in which the event horizon of a potential black hole only forms (or expands) after an object falls into the existing horizon, or after the horizon has exceeded the critical density.
 In other words, an infalling object causes the horizon of a black hole to expand, which only occurs after the object has fallen into the hole, allowing an observable horizon in finite time.
-This solution does not solve the information paradox, however.